daftcreations/Move-Object/README.md

 # Move-Object
-//this is a Move-Object project in css
+//this is a simple creative and interactive webpage where it responds to the movements of our computer mouse.